Aravindan2006/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-Step1 : Import the module numpy and assign numpy as np
+Step1 : Import the module numpy and assign numpy as np.

 Step 2: Create an variable named 'a' and use np.array(eval(input())) for the matrix values by
-        first list as first row and so on
+        first list as first row and so on.

 Step 3: Using the  from scipy.linalg,  of the given matrix.

-Step 4: Print the Eigenvalue and Eigenvector
+Step 4: Print the LU decomposition matrix

 ## Program: